HedlanQ/HedlanQ/README.md

 - 👋 Hi, I’m @HedlanQ and I'm still a newbie
 - 👀 I’m interested in Computers and Softwares
-- 🌱 I’m currently learning Python and HTML
+- 🌱 I’m currently learning Python, HTML, CSS, C++, and C#.

 <!---